vicfuen02/Order-Manager-Hexagonal-Architecture/README.md

 In order to keep the application usable, it preloads some predefined data in the DB, such as order status codes and a default admin user for logging into the application.
-This logic is implemented using a Strategy Pattern to keep the process clean and open for extension
+This logic is implemented using a Strategy Pattern to keep the process clean and open for extension.

 ## 🚀 Getting Started
 1. Download the project
 2. In root folder execute mvn spring-boot:run
-3. Get ready to play using the default user admin/admin
+3. Get ready to play using the default user admin/admin with POST /login